chunyu3/azure-sdk-tools/tools/sdk-ai-bots/azure-sdk-qa-bot-evaluation/baseline/typespec-md/typespec-pipeline-failure.md

 However, I have the Approved-Avocado label on my PR so I'm unsure as to why this is still running?

 ## answer
-Your PR is merged, so I can't see the status checks anymore.
 My guess is you confused the intermediate check "Swagger Avocado - Analyze Code" with the final required check "Swagger Avocado".

 # SDK Generation failure